 These lamps are made after a design by the famous Italian Company Harvey Guzzini.
-In the 1960s they had a huge success with this type of lamps.
+In the 1960s and 1970s they had a huge success with this type of lamps.
 Especially when they released the series of Clan, Bud and Flash lamps in 1968.
 Soon other companies sold their versions/interpretations.
 But they never succeeded in a good copy.
 The colour is OK when lit, but the brown isn’t as nice as the Guzzini lamps when not lit.

 Herda Verlichting BV (Herda Lighting company) was a owned by the Dutch “brothers Daniels” family and was located in Amsterdam, The Netherlands.
 The company was founded in 1946 and declared bankrupt on June 24, 1997.

 Herda had some top designers employed, including Willem van Oyen Sr. who is famous for his lamps he designed for the Raak company, also from The Netherlands.

 These lamps can be used as wall lamps, ceiling spots and so on.